invenhost/inventree-shopify/README.md

 # inventree-shopify-plugin

-**THIS PLUGIN IS CURRENTLY BROKEN AS THE PLUGIN PR IS BEEING REFACTORED**

-This is a first sample implementation for the new IntegrationPlugins for [https://github.com/inventree/InvenTree/](InvenTree).
+This is a first sample implementation for the new IntegrationPlugins for [InvenTree]([InvenTree](https://github.com/inventree/InvenTree/)).

 ## Installation